3 signs your redundancy settlement agreement is favourable

 Bonus and commission

-Same goes for any commission based payments such as sales commssions.
+The same goes for any commission-based payments such as sales commissions.

 What to do next?

-You need to take professional advice and your employer will usually pay for you to get legal help from a specialist employment solicitor.
+You must take professional independent legal advice before agreeing to a redundancy settlement and your employer will usually pay for you to get legal help from a specialist employment solicitor.

 Share on: